gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 - **Updates:** For software updates and documentation revisions, visit the project repository or website.

 When contacting support, please provide:

 - A description of the issue or question
 - System version and hardware details
 - Any error messages or logs
 - Steps to reproduce the problem (if applicable)

 ### Use Case 4: System Maintenance

 1. Administrator logs into the dashboard and checks system health logs.
 2. Notices a warning about low storage space.
 3. Initiates a backup and clears old data as needed.
 4. Updates system software and dependencies via the maintenance panel.

-## 7. Future Work & Clarifications
+## 7. Glossary

+See the References & Appendices for a full glossary of terms.

+## 8. Appendices

 ### Future Work

 - **Mobile App Expansion:** Add more features to the mobile app, including push notifications and remote configuration.
 - **User Customization:** Enable advanced user roles, permissions, and dashboard customization.
 - **Accessibility Improvements:** Enhance UI accessibility for all user types.